 A moped, or motorized pedal cycle, is a lightweight vehicle that operates on low power.
 It is a popular way to get around Kansas City for those who want to save on gas but wish for an alternative to motorcycles, bicycles, or walking.
 Before you mount your moped, however, you must make sure you’re obeying all applicable rules in your state.
 That way, you can get around safely and within the confines of the law.

 If you were recently injured while traveling on a moped, you may be eligible for compensation.
-Contact a skilled personal injury lawyer in Kansas City to learn more.
+Contact our Kansas City bicycle accident law firm to learn more.

 Here are the moped license laws in Missouri.